Youth Council Bylaws

 b.
 Parent or Guardian Statement of Permission

 c.
 Sponsor Letter of Recommendation

 Section 2.3.3.
 Selection.
 The applications will be reviewed by the Committee for Civic Engagement and Inclusion and Springdale Public School officials.
 The recommended candidates will be forwarded to the Mayor for approval.
-Final candidates will be confirmed by City Council.
-The final students and their sponsors will be contacted no later than September 1.
+Final candidates will be confirmed by City Council at the first City Council meeting in September.
+The final students and their sponsors will be contacted no later than Sept.
+1.

 Section 2.4.
 Terms in Office.
-Terms in office for each Youth Council member shall run for eight months, beginning the first meeting in September and ending at their graduation from the program, which will commence at the City Council Meeting immediately following the execution of their event planned for the eighth month of the program.
+Terms in office for each Youth Council member shall run for eight months, beginning at their confirmation at the first City Council meeting in September and ending at their graduation from the program, which will commence at the second City Council Meeting in April of the following year.
 Youth Council members serve one term.
 See Article X for exceptions.

 Section 2.5.
 Vacancies.
-Vacancies that occur during a term shall be filled as soon as reasonably possible and in the same manner as an appointment in accordance with these bylaws up until the month three meeting.
-Thereafter, the slot will remain vacant.
-If possible, the member shall continue to serve until the vacancy is filled.
-If a member voluntarily leaves the Youth Council for reasons other than extenuating circumstances as defined in Section 4.6., he or she will be ineligible to reapply in the future.
+If a member voluntarily leaves the Youth Council for reasons other than extenuating circumstances as defined in Section 4.6., or if they leave after the November meeting, he or she will be ineligible to reapply in the future.
 If a member leaves the Youth Council and is reappointed in a following year, there will be no opportunity for reappointment should the member need to resign for a second time.